-DuraTech allows for the use of one pair of 30° Elbows (measured from the vertical) for chimney sizes 10" - 24".
-A 30° Elbow is the largest that can be used in an offset from vertical.
-A 30° Elbow may not be combined with another elbow to make a steeper offset (e.g. two 30° Elbows are not allowed to be put together to form a 60° elbow from vertical).
+Dura Tech allows for the use of 30° Elbows (measured from the vertical) for chimney sizes 10" - 16".
+A 30° Elbow is the largest that can be used in an offset.
+A 30° Elbow may not be combined with another elbow to make a steeper offset (i.e. two 30° Elbows are not allowed to be put together to form a 60° elbow).
 Avoid Elbows if possible, since a totally vertical chimney is more efficient.
 When Elbows are necessary to avoid obstructions such as rafters, ridgepoles, or joists, you are only allowed to use 1 pair of Elbows in any one chimney system.

 1. Attach Elbows: Attach Elbow to Chimney Section or other Elbow by mating the male and female ends with each other and using the (6) sheet metal screws provided.
 Attach one Elbow to the Chimney Section below, and align it for the offset.
 Refer to Table 3 to determine the required offset length and attach an appropriate length (or lengths) of Chimney Section(s) above the Elbow.
-For each Chimney Section in the offset, an Elbow Strap must be used to support the weight of that pipe section.
-No more than half of the total chimney run can be between the elbows (inclined); this is to ensure the chimney drafts properly (e.g. if the total chimney run is 20-ft, no more than 10ft is allowed to be between the elbows).
+The maximum length of chimney pipe between elbows is not to exceed 36" (maximum of one 36" chimney section).
 Attach the second Elbow above the Chimney Section to complete the offset (Fig 15).

-2. Secure Offset: Place the Elbow Strap's band around the angled portion of the top Elbow, then tighten the nut and bolt until the clamp is firm.
+2. Secure Offset: Place the Elbow Strap's band around the angled portion of the top Elbow, then tighten the nut and boltuntil the clamp is firm.
 Wrap the Elbow Strap end over an adjacent joist or rafter and secure it with at least two 8-penny nails or #8, 1-1/2" screws.
 Do not add more Chimney Sections until the Elbows are supported.
 Be sure that the chimney remains vertical (Fig 15).